beyondequity/web/packages/analytics/README.md

 ## Installation

-This package is part of the Beyond Alpha monorepo and is automatically available to all apps.
+This package is part of the Beyond Equity monorepo and is automatically available to all apps.

 ```typescript
 import { AnalyticsProvider, useAnalytics } from '@beyondequity/analytics/providers'